 Each level, roughly, corresponds to what we call a Junior Agile Coach, a “normal” Agile Coach and a Senior Agile Coach.

-If you are looking to hire or be hired as an Agile Coach I recommend you aim for Scrum Alliance A-CSM level certification as a minimum.
+If you are looking to hire or be hired as a credible Agile Coach I recommend you aim for Scrum Alliance A-CSM level certification as an entry point.

-If you want to build a serious career as an Agile Coach, you should follow the Scrum Master certification path of the Scrum Alliance and try to get to CTC.
+If you want to build a serious career as an Agile Coach, I recommend you follow the Scrum Master certification path of the Scrum Alliance and try to get to CTC as a minimum.
 The certifications are high quality, built and managed by volunteers of the Agile community, offered by a non-profit, and -except for the foundation level CSM- they require experience and become harder and harder to get the more you move forward.
 They are worth pursuing.

 If you do not believe in certifications, or do not want to invest in them (or cannot afford them), I would still recommend you study the Learning Objectives of the Scrum Alliance Scrum Master certification path.
 Use them as guidance towards self-assessing your seniority and growing in your craft as a modern, credible Agile Coach.